 Any child who is lost must be entrusted to a member of staff and accompanied to reception.

 In compliance with Clause 73 of the Criminal Procedure Code, any visitor has the right to report a theft or damage to property to a member of staff and aid in apprehending the perpetrator.

 In the case of an attempted theft in the museum, alarm systems and procedures can be activated, including the closure of of exits.

 In the event of excessive crowding, disorder, industrial disputes or any situation liable to threaten the security of persons and property, the museum can be totally or partially closed and its opening hours changed.
 The director or his or her representative can take any measure necessitated by such circumstances.

-In the event of an epidemic or pandemic, visitors must comply with hygiene and social distancing measures (compulsory wearing of face masks for visitors over 11 years, hand washing) in force in the museum.
+In the event of an epidemic or pandemic, visitors must comply with hygiene and social distancing measures (as compulsory wearing of face masks for visitors over 11 years, or hand washing) in force in the museum.
 Access to the rooms may be conditional on a valid health pass.
 These measures will be stated on posters and on the museum’s website.
 The museum’s staff will enforce these measures.

 Visitors who are ignorant of or refuse to comply with the above regulations may be liable to be escorted out of the museum and even legal prosecution.

 The above visitors’ regulations are posted in public in the museum at the ticket desk and on www.mahj.org, and can also be provided on demand.